It's easy to lose track of the seasons here in Phoenix, where flowers bloom all year long and palm trees don't shed their leaves.

-- In a small mixing bowl, toss together parmesan cheese, oregano, salt, and pepper, then sprinkle evenly over tomatoes.
+- In a small bowl, mix together parmesan, salt, and pepper, then sprinkle parmesan mixture evenly across tomatoes.

-- Place in the oven and cook for 15 minutes, until cheese is melted.
+- Bake uncovered for 15 minutes or until cheese has melted.
+Garnish with freshly chopped oregano.
 Let cool for 5 minutes before serving.

 Please note that I am not a certified nutritionist; I am merely a quirky girl who loves food.
 Any nutritional information that is discussed or disclosed in this post should only be seen as my best amateur estimates.
 If nutrition is important to you, I highly encourage you to verify any data you see here with your favorite nutrition calculator.